jjs-astaroth/jjs-astaroth/README.md

 - 👋 Hi, I’m Juan (Chuy)
-- 👀 I’m interested in Java, Python, Oracle, SQL and Pandas.
+- 👀 I’m interested in Java, Python, Oracle, and SQL.
-- 🌱 I’m currently learning Pandas library.
 - 💞️ I’m looking to collaborate on data science projects.

 <!---